Courseiva

 Multi-Selectmedium

 A company uses Amazon Redshift to store customer data.
 The security team requires that all queries are logged for auditing purposes.
-Which combination of steps should be taken to meet this requirement?
-(Select TWO.)
+Which step should be taken to meet this requirement?
+(Select ONE.)

 A.Enable AWS CloudTrail database audit logging.